hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

     the flexibility to interpret lsb first or msb first or if reqd even intermixed bit placement on the bus.

+    All hint markers consume full or part of a time step | division, except for P.

   NOTE: This only works for buf files and not dat files, bcas dat files dont have time or voltage info in them.